-Recognised deferred tax assets / (liabilities) Assets / (liab ilities)
+Recognised deferred tax assets / (liabilities) Assets / (liabilities)

-March 31, 2010 March 31, 2009
+March 31, 2011 March 31, 2010

 Deferred tax assets

-Property, plant and equipment - 1,796

-Intangible assets - 2,212

-Allowance for doubtful trade and other receivables - 4,516

-Carry forward capital losses 82,869 67,735
+Carry forward capital losses 90,892 82,869

-82,869 76,259
+90,892 82,869

 Deferred tax liabilities

-Property, plant and equipment (76) -
+Property, plant and equipment - (76)

-Intangible assets (189) -
+Intangible assets (83) (189)

-Investment in equity accounted investees (82,604) (67,735)
+Investment in equity accounted investees (90,809) (82,604)

-(82,869) (67,735)
+(90,892) (82,869)

-Net deferred tax asset recognized in balance sheet 8,524

 In assessing the realizability of the deferred income tax assets, management considers whether some portion or all of the deferred income tax assets will not be realized.
 The ultimate realization of the deferred income tax assets and tax loss carry forwards is dependent upon the generation of future taxable income during the periods in which the temporary differences become deductible.
 Management considers the scheduled reversals of deferred tax liabilities, projected future taxable income and tax planning strategy in making this assessment.
 Based on the level of historical taxable income and projections of future taxable income over the periods in which the deferred tax assets are deductible, management believes that the Company will realize the benefits of those recognized deductible differences.
 The amount of deferred tax assets considered realizable, however, could be reduced in the near term if estimates of future taxable income are reduced.
-Also refer note 40 relating to subsequent events.